lukew3/logbook/plans.md

 One program will be ran the first time it is used in order to set up directory and alias

 Sync logs to MEGA with another program

+Simplify code in the combineLogs program

+Make concatenated logbook look better and more organized